 Chef’n makes a hand juicer for lemons, limes, and oranges.
 Depending on the size of your fruit, the orange juicer works great on grapefruits and oranges, and the lemon juicer works well for lemons and limes.
 The best thing about these juicers is how well-made and sturdy they are.
 You can put a lot of pressure on them and they can take it.
 They also strain out seeds easily, which can’t be done well with an old-fashioned style reamer.

-I love a good mixing spoon.
+I love a good mixing spoon and this set is awesome.
 It makes me feel like a real bartender when I mix a drink or use it for a quick taste of whatever I just created.
-There are many different kinds – ones with little forks on the other end to stab a cherry, straight handled ones, and ones that have different handles at the end.
-I like to keep it classic and simple with one similar to this one.
+There are many different kinds – ones with little forks on the other end to stab a cherry, and ones that have different handles at the end.
+Many recipes will call for ‘a bar spoon’ of an ingredient, so it’s helpful to have one.
+I like to keep it classic and simple with these.

 I got this for Christmas a couple of years ago and I love it so much.
 Not only does it make it easy to keep my things organized, but it’s also ready to go with me to a friend’s house.
 It’s sturdy, washable, and fits easily in my cabinet.
 Definitely not a must-have but if you are giving the essentials as a gift, this is a great way to make it look like a complete set.